thomasding/td-vimrc/README.md

         > Tagbar uses [exuberant ctags](http://ctags.sourceforge.net) to process the editing file in memory.
         > It does not refer to any real tags file.

+        > To install exuberant ctags in OS X, run `brew install ctags` in terminal.

 2. **Beautify the appearance of VIM:**